 Congratulations to the University of Alabama at Birmingham, the 2019 National Champions, and runners-up, Georgetown University!

 The National Bioethics Bowl brings teams from colleges and universities around the country each year to discuss ethical challenges in biomedicine and technology.

 Months before the event, the teams receive a case packet, containing 15 cases that raise ethical issues, and are tasked with crafting arguments for their positions on each case.
+Here is this year's case packet.
 (Here is an example from a previous competition.)

 At National Bioethics Bowl, teams of five compete in several rounds of debate.
 In each round, two teams debate; each team is presented with a case and offered the opportunity to present their position, hear the reply from the opposing team, and respond to the opposing team and to judges.
 (Here are the rules for the competition.)

 Registration for the 2019 competition is now closed.

 Here is the program for this year's competition, which took place in the Mitchell College of Business.

 Our keynote lecture, "Innovative Medical Practice," was given by Jacob C. Earl (NIH, INOVA).

 The University of South Alabama is located in Mobile, Alabama.